 Rabobank Group manages risks at various levels.
-At the highest level, the Executive Board determines the risk strategy it will pursue, the policy framework as well as the limits, under the supervision of the Supervisory Board and on the recommendation of the Rabobank Group Statement of Financial Position and Risk Management Committee and the Rabobank Group Credit Management Committee.
+At the highest level, the Executive Board determines the risk strategy it will pursue, the policy framework as well as the limits, under the supervision of the Supervisory Board and on the recommendation of the Balance Sheet and Risk Management Committee Rabobank Group and the Credit Management Committee Rabobank Group.
 The Supervisory Board regularly assesses the risks attached to the activities and portfolio of the Rabobank Group.
-The Chief Financial Officer, who is also a member of the Executive Board, is responsible for the implementation of the risk management policy within Rabobank Group.
+The Chief Financial Officer, who is also a member of the Executive Board, is responsible for the implementation of the risk management policy within the Rabobank Group.
 Responsibility for the risk policy within Rabobank Group is spread across two directorates.
-Group Risk Management is in charge of the policies for interest rate, market, liquidity, currency and operational risks, as well as for the policy for credit risks at portfolio level.
+Group Risk Management is in charge of the policies for interest, market, liquidity, currency and operational risks as well as for the policy for credit risks at portfolio level.
 Credit Risk Management is responsible for the credit risk acceptance policy at item level.
-Furthermore, the group entities practice independent risk management.
+Furthermore, risk management is practiced within the business units as well, where independent risk control departments manage the risks relevant for those units.